A and B Loop: Planning

-In 1990, a citizen advisory committee convinced the Portland City Council to move forward with a plan for a streetcar (then referred to as "trolley") network in downtown Portland, in accordance with the 1988 Central City Plan.
-In July 1997, the city council authorized the Central City Streetcar project.
-By that time, discussions to expand streetcar service east of the Willamette River had also begun, and $200,000 was allocated to strengthen the outer lanes of the Hawthorne Bridge, with expectations that it would carry a future line between OMSI and the Oregon Convention Center, as proposed by the Buckman Neighborhood Association.
-The Hawthorne Bridge closed in March 1998 and reopened in April 1999 with the outer-lane decks rebuilt to accommodate notches for future rails.
+In 1990, a citizen advisory committee, citing the 1988 Central City Plan, convinced the Portland City Council to develop a streetcar (then referred to as "trolley") network in downtown Portland.
+In July 1997, the city council formally authorized the Central City Streetcar project.
+By then, discussions to expand streetcar service east of the Willamette River had also begun, and $200,000 was allocated to strengthen the outer lanes of the Hawthorne Bridge with the intention of having it carry a future line between OMSI and the Oregon Convention Center.
+The Hawthorne Bridge was closed in March 1998 and reopened in April 1999 with the outer-lane decks rebuilt to accommodate notches for rails.
 In July 2001, the Lloyd District Development Strategy proposed a separate plan that envisioned a Lloyd District transit hub, with modern streetcars complementing existing bus and MAX Light Rail service; it suggested running streetcar lines on Broadway and Weidler streets through to the west side via the Broadway Bridge, which had carried streetcars from 1913 to 1940.

-In February 2003, Portland Streetcar officials, amid TriMet (Portland's regional transit agency) plans to construct a new Willamette River bridge as part of the Portland–Milwaukie Light Rail Project, proposed an inner eastside loop route using the Broadway Bridge and TriMet's planned bridge (instead of the Hawthorne Bridge).
-Meanwhile, an advisory committee composed of eastside residents urged streetcar planners to extend the proposed Broadway–Weidler alignment farther east up to 21st Avenue.
+In February 2003, Portland Streetcar officials, amid TriMet (Portland's regional transit agency) plans to construct a new bridge over the Willamette River for the Portland–Milwaukie Light Rail Project, proposed an inner eastside loop route using the Broadway Bridge and TriMet's proposed bridge (instead of the Hawthorne Bridge).
 The city council adopted the Eastside Streetcar Alignment Study that June.
-The study outlined a westside–eastside streetcar project that ran from the existing streetcar tracks in the Pearl District, across the Broadway Bridge to the Lloyd District, then south along Grand Avenue and Martin Luther King Jr. Boulevard to Hawthorne Boulevard.
-A southern crossing back to the west side depended upon whether the new TriMet bridge would be constructed, leaving that section undetermined at the time.
-In 2008, the Portland–Milwaukie project steering committee selected a locally preferred alternative that included a new river crossing between the South Waterfront and OMSI near Caruthers Street; this led to a decision to build the first phase of the eastside streetcar 3.3 mi up to OMSI (farther south from Hawthorne Boulevard) until the new bridge could be completed, after which the streetcar would cross the bridge back to the west side and form a complete loop.
+The study outlined a westside–eastside streetcar route that ran from the existing streetcar tracks in the Pearl District, across the Broadway Bridge to the Lloyd District, then south along Grand Avenue and Martin Luther King Jr. Boulevard to Hawthorne Boulevard.
+A southern crossing back to the west side depended upon whether the proposed bridge would be constructed, leaving that section undetermined at the time.
+In 2008, the Portland–Milwaukie project steering committee selected a locally preferred alternative that included a new river crossing between the South Waterfront and OMSI near Caruthers Street; this led to a decision to build the first phase of the eastside streetcar 3.3 mi up to OMSI (farther south from Hawthorne Boulevard) until the new bridge could be completed, after which the streetcar would cross the bridge back to the west side to complete the loop.